January 2022 North American blizzard: New Jersey and Pennsylvania

 Atlantic City, New Jersey was battered by blizzard conditions which dumped 16 in of snow, the third highest snowfall in the city's history.
 This, combined with nor’easters earlier in the month, led January 2022 to become the snowiest January on record there.
 Atlantic City's Fire Chief indicated that a number of ambulances and police cars were getting stuck in the heavy snow.
 The Bayville section of Berkeley Township, on the coast north of Atlantic City, had the highest snowfall in New Jersey with 21 in.
 The National Weather Service verified that the entire southern New Jersey coastline had blizzard conditions on the night of January 28 to the afternoon on January 29.
 New Jersey banned commercial vehicles, including tractor-trailers, from using Interstate highways in the state until the blizzard passed.
 Newark received 7.1 in of snow and more than 600 flights (about 85%) at Newark Liberty Airport were cancelled.
 Inland, in Pennsylvania, Philadelphia received 7.5 in of snow and over 300 flights in or out of Philadelphia airport had to be cancelled.
+Following the snowstorm, Philadelphia had a record long streak of days without 1 in of snow, which was snapped on January 15, 2024.